setaur/kdec-share.sh/README.md

 * If shared content is an url, then script checks if this url can be opened by youtube-dl.
   * If that's passable, then url is opened by Smplayer (which uses youtube-dl).
-  * If youtube-dl is not supporting that url, then it is downloaded and if it turns out to be an image, sound or video - script is progressing in the same way as with shared file.
+  * If youtube-dl is not supporting that url, then it is downloaded.
+    * If it turns out to be an image, sound or video - script is progressing in the same way as with shared file.
     * If it's not image, sound or video, then url is opened by $web_browser (default: firefox).

 ## Required packages
 kdeconnect, file, inotify-tools, smplayer, youtube-dl, eom